Myopia Management

 OUR GOAL

-With various treatment options, we can now slow myopia progression (prescription increases) and reduce associated risks instead of just correcting the visual symptoms with glasses, contact lenses or laser vision correction.
-By creating mid-peripheral blur with light rays that focus in front of the retina, this down-regulates peripheral blur from light rays that focus behind the retina, the signal for eyeball elongation.
+With various treatment options, we can now slow myopia progression (eye growth and prescription increases) and reduce associated risks instead of just correcting the visual symptoms with glasses, contact lenses or laser vision correction.
+Most myopia management treatments work by creating a signal in front of the retina (peripheral myopic defocus) that reduces excessive eye growth.
 Several myopia management treatment options have shown reduced eyeball elongation by more than 0.3 mm (~equivalent to 0.75 D) during 2-3 years of treatment.16–19

 TREATMENT OPTIONS